-Read Sonia's thyroid cancer story about getting diagnosed, radiation treatment and life after cancer.
+Read Sonia's thyroid cancer story about getting diagnosed, radioactive iodine therapy and life after cancer.

 I was on holiday for my husband’s 40th birthday when I first noticed a lump in my neck.